Beaver’s Unique Storytelling Event Returns – Friday, September 16, 2022

 7:00 pm At The Gazebo (Irvine Park)

-The widely acclaimed, annual “Beaver Tales” storytelling event, sponsored by the Beaver Area Heritage Foundation, returns to Beaver.
+The widely acclaimed, annual “Beaver Tales” storytelling event, sponsored by the Beaver Area Heritage Foundation, The Miller Family Foundation, and the Beaver Women’s Club, returns to Beaver.
 We are so excited to be welcoming this diverse group of storytellers to Beaver County to help connect our communities to the world and celebrate different cultures!

 A Lunch, Listen, and Laugh event will be held at noon at the Beaver Area Memorial Library. *Reservations are required to attend this event.
 Please contact the library at (724) 775-1132 for more information.